The State of the Molecular Gas in Post-Starburst Galaxies

 We explore the evolution during the post-starburst phase quantitatively by fitting the sSFR and CO-traced molecular gas fraction trends with two-component linear fits to $x - ln(y)$, with the two lines required to meet in the middle.
+This model has four free parameters: the early slope, the late slope, the break point, and a y-offset.
+We assume a constant uncertainty in sSFR of 0.1 dex and take into account the measured molecular gas fraction uncertainties and upper limits.
+For this analysis, we do not include the uncertainty on age.
 For the sSFR - age comparison, the best fit early slope is 65 Myr, the best fit late slope is 480 Myr, and the pivot point is 77 Myr.
+The two-slope fit is significantly preferred over a single-slope fit using either the reduced $\chi^2$ ($\chi^2/\nu_{1 \ \rm{slope}} = 208$ vs. $\chi^2/\nu_{2 \ \rm{slope}} = 19$) or Bayesian Information Criterion (BIC) ($\rm{BIC}_{1 \ \rm{slope}} =1.5\times10^4$ vs. $\rm{BIC}_{2 \ \rm{slope}} =1326$) tests.
 The best fit early slope is comparable to the typical duration of the recent bursts \citep{French2018} and may be a continuation of the decline in SFR as the burst ended.
 Given the uncertainties on the derived parameters, the early and late slopes are significantly different.
 In contrast, fitting the same two-component function to the CO-traced gas fraction - age comparison, there is no significant difference between the early and late slope.
 We see no evidence to support a two-phase evolution in the decline of the CO-traced gas with time.
 These lines are overplotted on Figure \ref{fig:age}.